 Perceived competence (PC) can be defined as one's beliefs about his or her ability with regard to achievement.
 PC is a key element in competence motivation theory (Harter, 1978).
 According to Harter's model, feelings of competence are a primary factor in motivation and can be related to cognitive, affective and behavioral outcomes.
 Measuring perception of competence has great pedagogical and scientific interest, especially during childhood.
 Harter (1982) stated that it was necessary to differentiate PC into three dimensions of competence: cognitive, social and physical competence because children do not perceive themselves as competent in the same way in different (developmental) areas.
+"In fact, perception represents the individual sense about the ability to conduct several tasks and is influenced by some personal traits and the complexity of the event" (Murcia & Pérez, 2008).
 Therefore, it is important to determine PC in specific contexts and situations.

 Perceived physical competence might be considered as a multidimensional construct and needs specific and appropriate assessment tools for its different dimensions (Barnett et al., 2016).
 It means that children might perceive their own ability in some specific areas of physical competence differently to other areas.
 More specifically, Estevan and Barnett (2018) described perceived motor competence as a subset of perceived sports/athletic competence and being able to be further divided into perceived stability, object control and locomotor competence.
-As a consequence, growing attention has been devoted to the development of specific assessment tools to be able to measure these different dimensions of perceived motor competence in young children (Barnett, Ridgers, Zask, & Salmon, 2015; Lopez et al., 2016; Moreno Murcia & Ruiz Perez, 2008; Perez & Sanz, 2005).
+As a consequence, growing attention has been devoted to the development of specific assessment tools to be able to measure these different dimensions of perceived motor competence in young children (Barnett, Ridgers, Zask, & Salmon, 2015; Lopez et al., 2016; Moreno & Ruiz, 2008; Perez & Sanz, 2005).